Sampradaya: Guru-shishya parampara

 Sampradayas are living traditions of both teaching and practice within a specific religious-spiritual tradition.
 They are generally composed of a monastic order within a specific guru lineage, with ideas developed and transmitted, redefined and reviewed by each successive generation of followers.
 A particular guru lineage is called parampara.
 By receiving diksha (initiation) into the parampara of a living guru, one belongs to its proper sampradaya.

-To ensure continuity through dharma transmission, various smapardayas ensure continuity through Guru-shishya parampara where Guru teaches shishyas in gurukula, matha, akhara, and viharas.
+To ensure continuity through dharma transmission, various sampradayas ensure continuity through Guru-shishya parampara where Guru teaches shishyas in gurukula, matha, akhara, and viharas.
 Buddhism also has lineage of gurus.
 Tibetan Buddhism has lineage of Lamas who teach in gompas and stupas.

+Titles such as Guru, Acharya, or Mahacharya may be used to denote the level of authority within a lineage (sampradaya).

 Continuity of sampradaya

 Sampradaya is a body of practice, views and attitudes, which are transmitted, redefined and reviewed by each successive generation of followers.
 Participation in sampradaya forces continuity with the past, or tradition, but at the same time provides a platform for change from within the community of practitioners of this particular traditional group.